 In my post about the Provencher Bridge I said that the pedestrian walkway on the structure was called Esplanade Riel in honor of Louis Riel.

 I realized I had written quite a bit about Louis Riel, but how much did I actually know about him?
 My last Canadian history course was in high school and I had never read a book about Louis Riel.
 I decided it was time to remedy that.
 I didn’t have time however to read some thick tome about the founder of my province so I decided to get Chester Brown’s Louis Riel- A Comic Strip Biography from the library.
-I had introduced my high school students to a couple graphic novels and I knew they were a good way to tell a story.

 Although I was a little disappointed that the book didn’t deal with Louis’ childhood it did provide a good overview of his life from the time just before the Riel Rebellion/ Resistance till Louis’ execution.
 The book was easy to read and I finished it in a day.
 I learned that Louis Riel was elected to Canada’s Parliament three times while he was a wanted criminal and in exile in the United States.

 I learned quite a bit more about the relationship between Louis Riel and Gabriel Dumont.
 Dumont was more of a pragmatist than Riel and more interested in violent resistance.
-If you want to know more about Riel and Dumont listen to this excellent interview with Joseph Boyden who has written a book about the two men.

 I also learned what a deeply religious person Louis was and how that influenced his decisions.